abyssparanoia/operationAPI-GCP/README.md

 ## what is this

-- rapid-go for running on container
+- operationAPI-GCP for running on container
 - using cloud build for CI/CD

 ## how to develop